Natalie O'Neill Blog

 [Coat]s Triple Moisture Water Cream

-[Coat]s is a brand that easily makes the list of best moisturisers for clog prone skin.
-Their range is so underrated and I don’t see many people talk about them, but I have been supporting them for a couple years now.
+[Coat]s is a brand that easily makes the list of best moisturisers for clog-prone skin.
+Their range is so underrated, but I have been supporting them for a couple of years now.

-This moisturiser uses a slightly different range of ingredients: ceramides and polyglutamic acid.
-I haven’t said this before on TikTok but in my head… this brand is like Cerave but without the likelihood of causing clogs.
-Almost like Cerave but reformulated or redesigned.
-I think the products would be very similar to what I’d create if I had a brand myself, they are all so soothing and calming.
+Their Triple Moisture Water Cream uses a slightly different range of ingredients: ceramides and polyglutamic acid.
+I haven’t said this before on TikTok, but in my head… this brand is like Cerave but without the likelihood of causing clogs.
+Almost like Cerave, but reformulated or redesigned.
+I think the products would be very similar to what I’d create if I had a brand myself; they are all so soothing and calming.

 PURITO B5 Panthenol Re-barrier Cream

-Another banger from Purito, this is their Mighty Bamboo Panthenol Cream.
-This cream is another gel like texture that should be used as a last step.
-This formula does contain niacinamide which some people are sensitive to, so maybe try the Purito Oat-In gel if you prefer a niacinamide-free moisturiser.
+Another banger from Purito is their Mighty Bamboo Panthenol Cream.
+This cream is another gel-like texture that should be used as a last step.
+This formula does contain niacinamide, which some people are sensitive to, so maybe try the Purito Oat In Gel Cream if you prefer a niacinamide-free moisturiser.

-This the kind of moisturiser that you’ll want in your toolkit if you’re new to retinoids, or you notice your skin’s a little irritated and want to soothe it right down.
-Some people say this moisturiser can feel a bit film-like, but honestly I have never noticed that.
+This is the kind of moisturiser that you’ll want in your toolkit if you’re new to retinoids, or you notice your skin’s a little irritated and want to soothe it right down.
+Some people say this moisturiser can feel a bit film-like, but honestly, I have never noticed that.

 7. Blur Cloudskin Moisturiser